 Maps & Directions

-Shields Lake is located in Byrd Park, which is owned and operated by The City of Richmond.
-Byrd Park is located on Boulevard Avenue in downtown Richmond.
+Shields Lake is located in Byrd Park, which is owned and operated by the City of Richmond.
+Byrd Park is located on South Arthur Ashe Boulevard in Richmond.

 Shields Lake is the terminal impoundment located just below Swan Lake.
 The entire shoreline of the lake is accessible to anglers.
 The hillside provides a great shady spot to fish under the cover of the pine trees.
 The deeper water, although rather limited, can be found within casting range of the tree covered shoreline.